KingOfBugbounty/KingOfBugBountyTips/README.md

 - [Explaining command](https://bit.ly/2EMooDB)

+Amass intel will search the organization "paypal" from a database of ASNs at a faster-than-default rate.
+It will then take these ASN numbers and scan the complete ASN/IP space for all tld's in that IP space (paypal.com, paypal.co.id, paypal.me).

 ```bash
 amass intel -org paypal -max-dns-queries 2500 | awk -F, '{print $1}' ORS=',' | sed 's/,$//' | xargs -P3 -I@ -d ',' amass intel -asn @ -max-dns-queries 2500''
 ```